 If the landlord does not give you a written agreement, you can sue to get the deposit back.
 The penalty is the amount of the deposit plus 1⁄2.
 If you do sign a lease and move in, the landlord must credit the "hold" money to your security deposit.
 If you do not move in, you may lose the money.
-If you rent the apartment, the landlord has to put the deposit toward your rent.
+If you rent the apartment, the landlord has to put the pre -lease deposit toward your security deposit or your rent.